 A remarkably successful film career

-In 1926, she probably made her film debut with the lead role role of the young and ambitious Helenka, daughter of an old forester (Ferdinand Kaňkovský) in the romance Pohádka máje/May Fairy Tale (Karl Anton, 1926).
+In 1926, she probably made her film debut with the lead role of the young and ambitious Helenka, the daughter of an old forester (Ferdinand Kaňkovský) in the romance Pohádka máje/May Fairy Tale (Karl Anton, 1926).
 It is a lyrical tale of the pure romance between Anita's character and a fairly dissolute, but kind-hearted law student from Prague (Petr Dolan a.k.a.
 Jiri Voskovec).

 Anita became the leading lady of Czech films like Sextánka (Josef Medeotti-Bohác, 1928), Filosofka Mája/Philosopher Maja (Oldrich Kmínek, 1928) and Andelíckárka/Abortionist (Oldrich Kmínek, 1930).
-In these films she was always credited as Anita Janová.
+In these films, she was always credited as Anita Janová.

+In the early 1930s, her film career halted.
+Her two sound films were failures.
+She married and retired completely.
+Between 1935 and 1945 she lived in the Slovak Republic.
 Twenty years after her last film, she returned to the screen.
 During the 1950s, she played several small roles in films like Mladá léta/Youthful Years (Václav Krska, 1953).
 In 1975, Anita Janousková, one of the first stars of the Czech cinema died forgotten and in seclusion in Prague.
 She was 67.

 Vintage postcard.
 Collection: Didier Hanson.